leariegler0/Spotify_listening_habits/README.md

 Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and create a Spotify Developer Account
 - Create a new application.
 - Copy the Client ID and Client Secret.
-- Set a Redirect URI.
+- Set a Redirect URI

+ put all 3 in the code:

 ```python
 CLIENT_ID = 'your_client_id_here'